justinpak13/PPP-Analysis-Project/README.md

     * resource
         * Specify and configure the resources

-    * Do not change anything in this file.
+ Do not change anything in the main file.
 All changes should be made in the variables file

 * variables.tf:
     * This file is where you specify the instances in the main file that use "var".
 In our case, the necessary ones are the credentials, the project id, and the region.